 Like other motors, stepper motors require more power than a microcontroller can give them, so you’ll need a separate power supply for them.
 Ideally you’ll know the voltage and load current from the manufacturer.
 If not, get a variable DC power supply, apply the minimum voltage (hopefully 3V or so), apply voltage across two wires of one coil (e.g. 1 to 2 or 3 to 4) and slowly raise the voltage until the motor is difficult to turn.
 It is possible to damage a motor this way, so don’t go too far.
 Typical voltages for a stepper might be 5V, 9V, 12V, 24V.
 Higher than 24V is less common for small steppers, and frankly, above that level it’s best not to guess.

 Unipolar Stepper Motors

 Unipolar steppers motor have five or six wires.
 The five-wire version has four coils which are all connected on one pole.
-Six-wire motors are actually bipolars, two coils divided by center connections on each coil.
-The center connections of the coils are tied together as shown in Figure 1 and used as the power connection.
-They are called unipolar steppers because power always comes in on this one pole.
+Six-wire motors are actually bipolar steppers with two coils divided by center connections on each coil, as described above.
+The center connections of the coils are tied together as shown in Figure 4 and sometimes used as the power connection.

 To control the stepper, apply voltage to each of the coils in a specific sequence.
-Both types of stepper motor can be controlled with an H-bridge (related video).
+Both types of stepper motor can be controlled with a motor driver (related video).
 The sequence would go like this: